thesocialcoin/ds-GenderDetection/README.md

 ### Further goals

-Provide the methodology to replicate MiniAM2 and make available the option of contributing and improveming on the model
+Provide the methodology to replicate MiniAM2 and make available the option of contributing and improving on the model:
+- Adding languages
+- Improving metrics
+- Provide labeling functions
+- Modify and improve methodology

 ## Get started